abilandz/PH8124/Lecture_5/Lecture_5.md

 ### 1. Command substitution: $( ... ) <a name="command_substitution"></a>
-We have already seen that a value can be stored in a variable by explicit assignment (using the operator ```=```),  or if the user supplies variables as command line arguments (positional parameters) to a script or a function.
-In practice, however, one frequently wants to store the output of some command directly into the variable, or even the content of an external file.
+We have already seen that a value can be stored in a variable by explicit assignment (using the operator ```=```),  or by supplying variables as command-line arguments (positional parameters) to a script or a function.
+In practice, however, one often wants to store the output of some command, or even the content of an external file, directly into a variable.
 This can be achieved with the so-called _command substitution operator_ ```$( ... )```.
 For instance, we have already seen that the file size in bytes can be printed with the following:

 ```bash
 stat -c %s someFile